ScottLogic/prompt-injection/README.md

 ```

 ## Setup
-Copy the example environment file `.env.exmaple` and rename it to `.env`.
+Copy the example environment file `.env.example` and rename it to `.env`.

 Copy your [OpenAI API key](https://platform.openai.com/account/api-keys) into the `.env` file.